What’s the real cost of not looking after your dog’s teeth?

 Eating something unpleasant can give your dog bad breath – whether they raid the rubbish bin, nibble on a fish washed up on the beach, or steal the cat’s food!
 Usually, this odour will pass by itself, but giving your dog some water and brushing their teeth will help get rid of the smell quicker.

-Be aware that fish-based food or a fish-based dietary supplement can make your dog’s breath smell fishy.
+Be aware that fish-based food or a fish-based dietary supplement might make your dog’s breath smell fishy.

 The final word on bad dog breath

 There are many causes of fishy smelling breath in dogs, with some being more obvious than others.
 If your dog has recently developed extremely bad breath, then make sure you get them checked out by your vet.
-The sooner they get seen, the sooner they can go back to giving you nice sloppy kisses again!
+The sooner they get seen, the sooner they can get back to giving you cuddles!

 Looking for more things dental?
 Find out whether your dog is naturally prone to dental problems, or check out our guide to cleaning your pet’s teeth.